-If you’re one of the elite number crunchers that digs data, then you’re ahead of the game, but for the rest of us, budgeting is an overbearing chore that we dread, even avoid.
+If you’re one of the elite number crunchers that dig data, then you’re ahead of the game, but for the rest of us, budgeting is an overbearing chore that we dread, even avoid.

-Except that it shouldn’t be, so we’re going to talk about Anti-Budgeting.
+Except that it shouldn’t be, so we’re going to talk about having an Anti-Budget.
 Anti-budgeting is a way to gain control of your finances without doing any actual budgeting.

 This is what you aren’t going to do: